ralph-groupscholar/ralph-experiment/ralph-progress.md

 # Ralph Progress

 ## 2026-02-07
+- Adds recent command to list latest completed agents with durations and status filtering.
+- Documents the recent command in the README.

+## 2026-02-07
 - Adds an archive command to move completed agent run folders into runs/archive.
 - Records archive metadata in state helpers to track archived workspaces.

+## 2026-02-07
+- Adds type filtering to the recent command for narrowing by agent class.
+- Documents the recent command in the README.

 ## 2026-02-07
 - Adds a metrics command to summarize agent counts, type breakdowns, and duration stats.